-New South Wales and Queensland meet in Sydney tonight for the first State of Origin clash of 2013.
+New South Wales and Queensland meet in Brisbane tonight for the first State of Origin clash of 2014.

-When the two sides kick off shortly after 10pm (NZT) they will begin writing the latest chapter in one of sport's greatest rivalries, pitting National Rugby League teammates against each other.
+When the two sides kick off shortly after 10pm (NZT) they will begin writing the latest chapter in one of sport's greatest rivalries, pitting National Rugby League teammates against one other.

 Tonight's opener is crucial for the Laurie Daley-coached NSW Blues, who must win to have any hope of stopping Mal Meninga's Maroons from winning an eighth consecutive Origin series victory.